-Core Facilities or Service Centers are centralized shared research resources that provide access to instruments, technologies, services, and in many cases expert consultation and training to researchers.
+Core facilities are centralized shared research resources that provide access to instruments, technologies, services, and in many cases expert consultation and training to researchers.
 Across the Institute, there are more than 50 core facilities.

 Many of these facilities are available on a fee-for-service basis to all investigators.
 Others are supported by individual departments, specific grants or groups of investigators, and may also be available on a fee-for-service to the broader community when capacity permits, or on a collaborative basis.